Robo-Advisors are emerging as favorites for millennials due to their generally low account minimums, low fees, and efficient structure.

 Exchange-Traded Funds: How Robo-Advisors Invest

-The concept is very simple.
+The concept is straightforward.
 Exchange Traded Funds (ETF’s) are a group of stocks or securities.
 It’s like grouping GM, VW, Ford, and Fiat-Chrysler all in one fund, and then buying shares in the fund instead of buying shares in each company separately.

 These funds are called exchange-traded funds, simply because, they are traded on an exchange.
-So you can buy shares in these funds just like you would buy normal stocks.
+So you can buy shares in these funds just like you would buy common stocks.

 Robo-advisors want to ensure a smooth and profitable ride for the client with a lower probability of losing money.
 Therefore, robo-advisors primarily invest in ETF’s.